-Many two storey extensions can be built under permitted development rights, without the need for a planning application as long as you stay within these restrictions.
+Many two storey extensions can be built under permitted development rights – our guide explains how – without the need for a planning application as long as you stay within these restrictions.

 - Your extension can’t be taller than the highest part of your existing roof;

 - It must not extend beyond the rear wall by more than three metres;

 - It has to be at least seven metres away from the boundary;